belumume/code-genesis-play/COMPETITION_GUIDE.md

 ### Closing (2:30-3:00)
 ```
-"AI Genesis Engine - pushing the boundaries of what's possible with Claude 4 Opus.
+"AI Genesis Engine - pushing the boundaries of what's possible with Claude 4 Sonnet.
 From idea to playable game in seconds.
 The future of game development is here."
 ```